Eye Stroke Causes, Symptoms, and Prevention Tips

 To slow or prevent worsening of these effects, ongoing treatment is usually required.
 This might include laser-based procedures that target problem areas with pinpoint accuracy, aiming to seal leaking vessels or stop harmful tissue growth.
 In other cases, consistent injections may be recommended.
 These are specially formulated to reduce swelling, prevent abnormal tissue development, and preserve whatever functionality remains.

-Can lifestyle changes really lower the risk of this condition?
+Can lifestyle adjustments truly cut chances of developing this condition?

 Final Thoughts